ManuManjunath/DS_Learning/02_RegressionAnalysis/02_SimpleLinearRegression.md

 To validate this, the data points when plotted, must appear to fall along a straight line.
 * Normality
 The residuals or errors are normaly distributed.
 To validate this, a quantile-quantile plot (Q-Q plot) of the residuals can be observed.
 If the points on the graph appear to fall in a straight diagonal line, then we can assume normality.
+This can be validatd after the mode is built.
 * Independent Observations
 Each observation in the dataset is independent.
 Ensure there is no auto correlated data in the datasert.
 * Homoscedasticity
 The variation of the residuals (errors) is constant or similar across the model.
-Homoscedasticity means "Having the same scatter"
+Homoscedasticity means "Having the same scatter".
+A Scatterplot of residuas and predicted values should form a random cloud.

+# Model Evaluation

+#### Confidence Band
+The area surrounding the line that describes the uncertainity around the predicted outcome at every value of X.

+#### Common Evaluation Metrics
+* $R^2$ (Co-efficient of determination)
+* Mean Squared Error (MSE)
+* Mean Absolute Error (MAE)

+#### $R^2$
+Measures the proportion of variation in the dependent variable (Y), explained by the independent variables (X).
+If $R^2$ = 1, it means X explains 100% of the variance of Y.
+A higher $R^2$ is better since it adds validity to any recommendation we make based on our analysis.

+#### MSE
+It is the average of the squared difference between the predicted and actual values.
+Because of how MSE is calculated, MSE is very sensitive to large errors.

+#### MAE
+It is the average of the absolute difference between the predicted and actual values.
+If your data has outliers that you want to ignore, you can use MAE, as it is not sensitive to large errors.

+#### Hold-out sample
+A random sample of observed data that is not used to fit the model.